MartinKanters/martinkanters.github.io/content/posts/2021-07-29-advanced-maven-reactor-use-cases.md

 It gets trickier here.

 Remember that `--also-make` or `-am` also builds all inter-module dependencies of a selected module?
-Because the reactor first handles including modules (in several ways), and finally excludes modules, it's possible to exclude a dependency in the transitive (multi-module) dependency graph.
+Because the reactor first handles including modules (in several ways), and finally excludes modules, it's possible to exclude a dependency in the transitive (multi module) dependency graph.
-The examples below expand on the first example of use-case 1 (combining `-pl` and `-am`).
+The examples below expand on the first example of use case 1 (combining `-pl` and `-am`).

 Now, why this is useful...
 I don't know.
-I haven't encountered a valid use-case for it yet.
+I haven't encountered a valid use case for it yet.
 But since Maven is used in so many different forms, I'm sure it's useful somewhere!

 ### Examples